 The Joint BSM/MBA program is designed for full-time working students.
-Accordingly, the maximum course load per trimester has been established as eight units (exclusive of simulations).
+Accordingly, the maximum course load per trimester has been established as eight units (exclusive of workshops and integration modules).
 Students on academic probation will be limited to no more than four units until removed from probationary status.